0u812/mersenne-twister-reproducibility/README.md

-# Repository for Supplementary Material S2 from Medley, Goldberg and Karr
+# Repository for Supplementary Material S2 from Medley, Goldberg and Karr: Guidelines for reproducibly building and simulating systems biology models

 ## C++ / Boost instructions